 If you want to learn more about grocery shopping with your baby I’ve created an entire resource for you!

-Is it safe to put a baby carrier in the shopping cart?
+Is it safe to put a baby carrier in shopping carts?

 It is never safe to put a baby carrier in the shopping cart.

 A shopping cart is wider at the top than the base and has an awkward center of gravity that depends on the bottom of the cart basket taking the majority of the weight in order to keep itself balanced.
-Adding unexpected weight to the top of the cart can severely overbalance it and cause the entire cart to tip over, potentially leading to your baby being trapped, injured, or even killed.
+Adding unexpected weight to the top of the cart can severely overbalance it and cause the entire cart to tip over, potentially leading to your baby being trapped or injured.